 |Murder and Art in Southwestern Wisconsin|

 Beth was upstairs in bed with her book and chocolates.
 She heard Crane, swearing and what sounded like the couch being dragged across her nice oak floor.
 No effort was made to discover the problem, because with Crane, it was always something.
 He had searched every room in the house, scattering piles of newspapers, looking in drawers and even under the pile of laundry before finally making it to the third level and their bedroom.
-He stood in the doorway and looked at his wife, all cares forgot-ten.
+He stood in the doorway and, looking at his wife, all cares were forgotten.

 Beth smiled and cooed, â€śItâ€™s about time you got home.â€ť

 Beth unclenched her foot, and put her book face down on the bed.
-The answer was always the same, â€śItâ€™s wherever you left it dear.
-I havenâ€™t seen it.â€ť Crane put her foot back on the mattress and started to pull the covers over it.
+The answer was always the same, â€śItâ€™s wherever you left it sweetie, I havenâ€™t seen it.â€ť Crane released her foot, and started to pull the covers over it.
 Beth had been anticipating the small torture and wanted it.
 She kicked off the blanket and said, â€śYou can tickle me a little, but be careful I donâ€™t want to wet the bed.
-I liked it bet-ter when you used to keep all of your stuff in the garageâ€“at least then you knew where to look.
+I liked it better when you used to keep all of your stuff in the garageâ€“at least then you knew where to look.
 I hope you didnâ€™t make a mess downstairs.â€ť

 He visualized the lower levels and thought he might have.
 The incentive to tickle gone, he gave a nice foot massage instead. â€śI need to go to Airgas and get another spool of wire, do you need anything from town?â€ť